nbrons/Band_To_HeartRate/README.md

 - Power BI implementation/live feed to PBI?
 - Upgrade from a WP8.1 app to a Windows 10 Universal app, and enable desktop compatibility
 - Export to a .xlsx file
+- User statistics such as: Mean, Median, Mode, Variance, Rance, etc.